 "A Jewish community was present before the Habsburg takeover, and is attested to have been overseen by a starost.
 Many Jews fleeing the Kingdom of Galicia and Lodomeria (as well as other Habsburg areas) from intense persecution and anti-Semitism during the Middle Ages settled in Rădăuţi.
 The community was allowed a degree of self-administration, and witnessed a period of prosperity and cultural effervescence during the 19th century."

-This has now been corroborated by Oliver Rodker, Paul's half-sister Joan's grandson, who says his grandmother told him this several years ago.
+This has now been corroborated by Oliver Rodker, Paul's late half-sister Joan's grandson, who says Joan told him this several years ago.
 This fact adds a fascinating footnote to the family's history.
-Interestingly, Sonia Cohen, Joan's mother, danced under the name Sonia Rodka.

-There is a long and interesting article about John Rodker on Wikipedia, mentioning, among other things, that he was a conscientious objector during World War I. He went on the run and was arrested and imprisoned in April 1917.
+There is an interesting article about John Rodker on Wikipedia, mentioning, among other things, that he was a conscientious objector during World War I. He went on the run but was arrested and imprisoned in April 1917.
 John died in 1955, while Paul was still at university; John was fluent in French, writing regularly for a French literary magazine, and was awarded the Légion d'Honneur posthumously by the government of France for his services to French literature.

 You can walk the Rodker family tree, or at least the part we have figured out, by clicking on the Rodker database, and entering a name to search on, for instance John Rodker, or Paul Morrison, and clicking on Ok.
 The software also supports other search criteria and relationship calculations, and even lets you change your preferred language.
 This is all powered by the GeneWeb program developed by Daniel de Rauglaudre at Inria, France.
 Merci, Daniel!

-Paul's mother was a painter, mostly doing paintings on commission, and a number of her paintings are hanging in various country houses all over England, and also in the US.
+Paul's mother, Barbara McKenzie-Smith, was a painter, mostly doing paintings on commission, and a number of her paintings are hanging in various country houses around England, and also in the US.
 A family tree which includes Paul's mother and many of her ancestors is being maintained by one of Paul's second cousins, Howard Smith, based in Australia.
 It now goes back 9 generations on Paul's mother's side (to one Thomas Stanger, ca. 1610), and can be accessed starting at Barbara Stanger McKenzie-Smith.

-Programming languages and development methodologies, linguistics, space flight and science fiction, West African, Caribbean, Latin, and Indian music (Paul played percussion with a Latin band at Cambridge, and then later played the güiro in one of the late, great Fela Kuti's first bands, in England - probably the Highlife Rakers, although Paul doesn't remember the name of the band); as many areas of science, especially the life sciences, as he can keep up with.
+Programming languages and development methodologies, linguistics, space flight and science fiction, West African, Caribbean, Latin, and Indian music (Paul played percussion with a Latin band at Cambridge, and then later played the guïro in one of the late, great Fela Kuti's first bands, in England - probably the Highlife Rakers, although Paul doesn't remember the name of the band - and got paid for it too!); and as many areas of science, especially the life sciences, as he can keep up with.
 During the period when he was living in London, he was a member of the Asian Music Circle, and was also a member of the British Interplanetary Society, whose president at the time was the distinguished writer and visionary, Arthur C. Clarke.